-*See photos from the build in the bottom photo gallery
+*See photos from the build in the top photo gallery

 E3 Spark Plugs will host a 1940 Dodge truck restored and customized by Middleton, Wisconsin-based Cool Hand Customs in its SEMA booth this fall.
 The truck will be the centerpiece attraction at E3’s booth (No. 71000) at the Oct.
 30-Nov.
 2 SEMA Show, and will be entered into SEMA’s Battle of the Builders competition.